 Check Your Barometer Before You Go

 Barometers will give all the information you need regarding weather changes.
-Pressure changes affect fish behavior, especially their feeding patterns and where they will prefer to move.
+Pressure changes affect fish behavior, especially their feeding patterns and where they prefer to move.

 Have the Right Clothing

 If the weather is warm, you can tough it out with a rain jacket and shorts, but rain usually means a drop in temperature.
-It’s smart to always keep some rain gear in your vehicle.
-You never know when a rainstorm can appear and you don’t want to leave the water as soon as it happens!
+It’s smart always to keep some rain gear in your vehicle.
+You never know when a rainstorm can appear, and you don’t want to leave the water as soon as it happens!

 Try Surface Baits